Erica A.E. Claus, M.A., ISA AM, Antiques, Furnishings + Decorative Arts, Fine Art

 Services include appraisal reports for cultural property donation, disposition, insurance (coverage, damage, loss), estate; appraisal reviews; research; writing; private collections/wealth management (inventories, appraisals, catalogues); collections disposition for downsizing clients (collectors and artists).

-Assignments large or small, challenging or straightford, commonplace or unusual, are all accorded the same attention to detail and thoroughness.
+Assignments large or small, challenging or straightforward, commonplace or rare, are all accorded the same attention to detail and thoroughness.

-Erica Claus received Accreditation (ISA AM) from the International Society of Appraisers in 2012, signifying that she satisfies Member level requirements and demonstrates knowledge in her field through education and specialty expert work in her field (art and ethnology).
+Erica Claus received Accreditation (ISA AM) from the International Society of Appraisers in 2012, signifying that she satisfies Member level requirements and demonstrates knowledge in her field through education and specialty expert work in her field (art, decorative arts and ethnology).

-Ms. Claus has lived in Montreal, Vancouver, Ottawa, India and Berlin, and has travelled throughout the world (Europe, Asia, Africa, North America) consulting museums and galleries as well as attending international art fairs in Toronto, Montreal, Venice, Kassel, Berlin.
+Ms. Claus has lived in Montreal, Vancouver, Ottawa, Madras and Berlin, and has travelled throughout the world (Europe, Asia, Africa, North America), consulting museums and galleries as well as attending international art fairs in Toronto, Montreal, Venice, Kassel, Berlin.

 Ms. Claus is trilingual (English, French, German), with rudimentary Tamil, and is available for speaking engagements and travel.

-Erica Claus was appointed Secretary to the Canadian Cultural Property Export Review Board in 2008 and served three years reviewing approximately 3,000 appraisals for cultural property of outstanding signifcance and national importance being donated to collecting institutions in Canada.
+Erica Claus was appointed Secretary to the Canadian Cultural Property Export Review Board in 2008 and served three years reviewing approximately 3,000 appraisals for cultural property of outstanding significance and national importance being donated to institutions in Canada.
 Prior to this she served as Head of the Cultural, Academic Relations and Public Affairs Section of the Embassy of Canada in Berlin (2005-2008).
-Ms. Claus has held numerous positions in culture, arts and heritage over a thirty year career in the public sector working with cultural collecting institutions in Canada and internationally prior to joining the private sector.
+Ms. Claus has held numerous positions in culture, arts and heritage over a thirty year career in the public sector, working with cultural institutions in Canada and internationally prior to joining the private sector.

-19th C Collodion Wet Plate Photography Course, Genesee Libby Studio, Rochester, New York (2016); Graduate Diploma in Conflict Resolution, Law Faculty Carleton University (Ottawa) 2013; M.A.
-Anthropology, Carleton University 1982; Certificate in Tamil Language and Culture, Madurai Kamaraj University (Madurai) 1981; B. A. Anthropology and Museology (focus on Northwest Coast art), University of British Columbia (Vancouver) 1978; Diploma of Collegial Studies in Fine Art (Liberal Arts with Photography major), Vanier College (Montreal) 1973.
+Graduate Diploma in Conflict Resolution, Law Faculty Carleton University (Ottawa) 2013; M.A.
+Anthropology, Carleton University 1982; Certificate in Tamil Language and Culture, Madurai Kamaraj University (Madurai) 1981; B. A. Anthropology and Museology, University of British Columbia (Vancouver) 1978; Diploma of Collegial Studies in Fine Art, Vanier College (Montreal) 1973.

 Anthropological Fieldwork in Madurai, South India: specializing in Indian art, Tamil language, literature and culture (1980-1981).